cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: NRTO-DR Framework

 where $\alpha \in (0,1)$ is the relaxation parameter.
 We will now simplify the above update steps.
 The update \eqref{DR update step 1} is a quadratic programming (QP) problem, which can be solved by solving the KKT conditions.
 This involves solving the following

-where $\vR_\chi,\vR_s\succ 0$ are fixed proximal scalings, $\vL$ is obtained from Cholesky decomposition of $\vK_{\mathrm{KKT}}$.
-The matrix $\vK_{\mathrm{KKT}}$ and the derivation of the above update are provided in Section \ref{Proofs related to Framework-1} of the SM.
-Since $\vK_{\mathrm{KKT}}$ is constant within each iteration of the inner ADMM loop, we factor it once and reuse triangular solves throughout DR. Now, the update \eqref{DR update step 3} involves
+where $\vR_\chi,\vR_s\succ 0$ are fixed proximal scalings, $\vL$ is obtained from the Cholesky decomposition of $\vK_{\mathrm{KKT}}$.
+The matrix $\vK_{\mathrm{KKT}}$ and the derivation of above update are provided in Section II of the SM.
+Since $\vK_{\mathrm{KKT}}$ is constant within each iteration of the inner ADMM loop, we factor it once and reuse triangular solves throughout DR.